 Note 1: Laurence Findlay was seconded to the Northern Alliance for 4 days per week before leaving the Authority on 17 July 2018.
 His full salary is shown above but 80% of his salary was refunded by the Alliance until this date.
-Graham Jarvis was appointed as Acting Director of Education and Social Care from 14 May 2018.
+Graham Jarvis was appointed as Acting Corporate Director (Education and Social Care) from 14 May 2018.

-Note 2: Denise Whitworth was formally appointed as Corporate Director of Corporate Services on 2 July 2018.
+Note 2: Denise Whitworth was formally appointed as Corporate Director (Corporate Services) on 2 July 2018.
 She had previously been acting up into this role from 3 July 2017.